-- Step 1 Verbal warning - Step 2 Warning Card (loss of 5 minutes of Golden Time) - Step 3 Loss of 10 minutes of golden time + 5 minutes timeout (turn warning card on its side) - Step 4 Red Card (sent to AHT) Lunchtime detention + loss of 20 minutes of Golden Time + letter home from AHT - Step 5 Sent to HT/DHT followed by one day internal exclusion and parents asked to come into school. - Step 6 External exclusion
+- Step 1 Verbal warning - Step 2 Warning Card (5 minutes Time Out in class) - Step 3 5 minutes Time Out, in another classroom (turn warning card on its side) The aim of this is to avoid further confrontation. - Step 4 Red Card (sent to AHT) sanction given if appropriate + email home from AHT\ - Step 5 EHT/HOS called followed by one day internal exclusion and parents asked to come into school. - Step 6 External exclusion (decision made by EHT/HOS)